QuickFastly/NR-wiki/docs/Nova-Regna/World/History & Events/Shinzen/Inazuma Clan.md

 The Inazuma were remarkable sword crafters, as shown by the small handful of surviving examples.
 They were forged with a technique entirely unique to the Inazuma that has never been perfectly replicated, and were decorated much more ornately than any other swords throughout the history of Shinzen, most notably with vividly colored blades.
 One daishō was allegedly given as a gift to the shogun at the start of the Ikute period, but was later lost under unknown circumstances.
 Historians believe this daishō is one of the two examples in the national heritage museum, but are not sure which one.

-There are numerous reports of yōkai sightings in several northern forest trails around the border between the states of Hayagawa and [[Miwae]].
+There are numerous reports of yōkai sightings in several northern forest trails around the border between the states of Hayagawa and [Miwae](Miwae).
 According to several historical accounts, the Inazuma were most commonly sighted around that area and were viewed as guardians of the forest.
 This leads some to believe that these yōkai are the ghosts of the Inazuma, still guarding their homeland against outsiders.[^1]

 [^1]: This is true, though the people don't know the full truth.
-See [[On the soul, living or otherwise#Paranormality|Paranormality]] (Meta)
+See [Paranormality](On%20the%20soul,%20living%20or%20otherwise#Paranormality) (Meta)

 %% Name bank